-Utilities that treat surface water and/or filter the water are required to monitor for turbidity which is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
-The turbidity limit set by the EPA is 0.3 NTU in 95% of the samples analyzed each month, and shall not exceed 1 NTU at any time.
-The highest recorded turbidity for HCWP was 0.19 NTU and the lowest monthly percentage of samples meeting the standard was 100%.
-The highest recorded turbidity for DRWP was 0.11 NTU and the lowest monthly percentage of samples meeting the standard was 100%.
-We are required to monitor your drinking water for turbidity on a regular basis.
-Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
+Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
+The turbidity limit set by EPA is 0.3 NTU in 95% of the samples analyzed each month and shall not exceed 1 NTU at any time.
+As reported above, the City of Columbus's highest recorded turbidity result for 2024 was 0.24 NTU and the lowest monthly percentage of samples meeting the turbidity limit was 100%.